taxjarsam/taxjar-developers/source/integrations/guides/netsuite.md

 Sales tax is complex, with regulations changing constantly.
 For a primer on the basics of sales tax, including [nexus](https://www.taxjar.com/resources/sales-tax/nexus), [registration](https://www.taxjar.com/resources/sales-tax/registration), filing, reporting, calculations and more, please visit [Sales Tax Fundamentals](https://www.taxjar.com/resources/sales-tax).
 Also, be sure to take a look at our [Resource Center](https://www.taxjar.com/resources/), with articles, webinars and videos for beginners and experts alike.

-Please note that TaxJar for Amazon requires a [TaxJar Professional or Premium](https://www.taxjar.com/how-it-works/) subscription.
+Please note that TaxJar for NetSuite requires a [TaxJar Professional or Premium](https://www.taxjar.com/how-it-works/) subscription.
 To sign up, or to upgrade your existing account, please [contact](https://www.taxjar.com/contact/) our sales team.

 ## Getting Started with SuiteTax